Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/cordial.md

 ### Amplitude setup

-1. Ensure the HTTP API source is created for Cordial.
-2. Copy the Amplitude API key for your project.
+Copy the Amplitude API key for your project.
 There are no other setup steps in Amplitude.

 ### Cordial setup